AaronLiuIsCool/Effective-Java-Third-Edition-Reading-Notes/src/chapter5/NOTES.md

 but they do benefit from it.
 It is worth noting that the helper method has precisely the signature that we dismissed as too complex for the public method.

 ### In summary, using wildcard types in your APIs, while tricky, makes the APIs far more flexible.
-If you write a library,
+If you write a library,i
 ### that will be widely used, the proper use of wildcard types should be considered mandatory.
 Remember the basic rule:
 ### producer-extends, consumer-super (PECS).
 Also remember that all comparables and comparators are consumers.